tymelancon/Hello-World/MDTutorials.md

 ## My Brother

-So this is a bit different but my biggest resource is was my brother.
+So this is a bit different but my biggest resource is my brother.

 Reasons I did this?